bourbonbourbon/ChangeChargeLimit/README.md

 ChangeChargeLimit is a Python script designed to manage and modify the charging limits for your GHelper on specific days of the week.
 This project is intended to be run in administrator mode and requires a few configurations to work correctly.

+**This Python script can be ran at user login using Window's built-in Task Scheduler.**

 ## Prerequisites

 Before using this script, make sure you have the following prerequisites in place: